project-chip/connectedhomeip/docs/BUILDING.md

 You need to reboot your RPi after install `pi-bluetooth`.

+Run the below commands on the linux machine that runs controller everytime you restart the RPi sudo btmgmt -i hci0 power off sudo btmgmt -i hci0 bredr off sudo btmgmt -i hci0 power on (note: raspberry pi has a dual mode bluetooth chip.
+RPi or android phones by default tries to connect using a classic mode(BREDR).
+Therefore we must disable bredr in /etc/bluetooth/main.conf or use btmgmt to disable bredr as the workaround, we will investigate the better solution in issue #5010)

 ### Build Preparation

 Before running any other build command, the `scripts/activate.sh` environment